Volunteering Abroad while studying in school or college

-If you want to spend some time volunteering on an overseas project, but cannot find time to go for a whole month, you may be interested in our Short-term Specials.
+If you want to spend some time volunteering on an overseas project, but cannot find time to go for a whole month, you may be interested in our High School Specials.
 These are projects run on specific dates, to guarantee that there will be other people of the same age volunteering with you.
 We provide additional supervision and activities - evening meals, shows and weekend trips - for the duration of the project, as well as all the normal services.
 These are a fantastic way to gain work-experience and enhance your CV or UCAS form.

 Meet one of our School/College-age Volunteers